About Clinical Movement Therapy

 - Management of arthritis conditions

 - Training your muscle groups to help your body work safely and more efficiently

-- We can also create specific programs for pregnancy, new mums, dancers & cyclists.
+- We can also create specific programs for pregnancy, new mums & dancers.

 - Concerned about your Pelvic Floor?
 Women’s, Men’s & Children’s Pelvic Health services available including our signature Pelvic Floor exercise Program.